01Bill Clinton (1993-2001): Most Number of Jobs Created.

 12 Presidents' Jobs Creation by Number and Percent

 Which president created the most jobs?
-You must look at percent as well as the total number of jobs generated to compare presidents over time.
+You must look at percentage as well as the total number of jobs generated to compare presidents over time.
 It's much easier to create lots of jobs today since the economy is bigger.
-For example, there were 143.1 million people working in 2015.
-That's 10 times more than the 31.5 million employed in 1939 (the earliest year counted by the Bureau of Labor Statistics.)
+For example, there were 154 million people working in 2017.
+That's more than double the 47.6 million employed in 1929, the earliest year counted by the Bureau of Labor Statistics.

 Presidents have many tools to create jobs.
 The most important tools are expansive fiscal policy, especially deficit spending.
 Government spending can employ people directly and through contracting.
 That will encourage the private sector to hire through greater demand from consumers.
 But all presidents must have Congressional budget approval before they can spend.